-I often receive question from friends of mine (mostly foreigner or Indonesians who live outside Java) or random travellers asking, is it worth it to go to Jakarta?
+I often receive questions from friends of mine (mostly foreigner or Indonesians who live outside Java) or random travellers asking, is it worth it to go to Jakarta?
 What is there to do in Jakarta?
 How chaotic is Jakarta?
 Is a week enough time to explore Jakarta?
 As I run lots of Jakarta tours, there’s obviously a lot more questions that I get related to the city.
 Anyway, I’ve written about how to get to Jakarta (the city) cheaply from the airport (Soekarno Hatta Airport – CGK) here.

 Let’s get started with the best things to do in Jakarta.